This was never in the pattern

 Then—abruptly—it doesn’t.
 No tapering off, no winding down.
 Just silence.

 Through the window, a new luxury development.
 A billboard promises Bespoke Living in the Heart of North London.
-The price point suggests a certain optimism about the market.

 The man has grown quiet.